-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements have been prepared in accordance with the IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements were authorized for issue by the Board of Directors on February 28, 2023.
+These consolidated financial statements were authorized for issue by the Board of Directors on February 28, 2024.

-Notes to Consolidated Financial Statements For the Years Ended October 31, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements For the Years Ended October 31, 2023 and 2022 (Expressed in Canadian Dollars)